mengmeiye/mengmeiye.github.io/_pages/activities.md

 - IEEE International Symposium on Hardware Oriented Security and Trust (HOST)
     - Ph.D.
 Competition Co-Chair, 2023.
     - Session Chair, 2022.
 - Selection Committee, 7th Workshop on the Future of Computing Architectures (FOCA), 2022.
+- Program Committee, New Frontiers in Adversarial Machine Learning (AdvML Frontiers @ ICML), 2022.
 - Shadow Program Committee, 42nd IEEE Symposium on Security and Privacy (S&P), 2021.
 - Graduate Recruitment and Outreach Committee, Department of Computer Science and Engineering in the University of Nebraska – Lincoln, Fall 2017 – Spring 2018.